-Across the globe, organisations have been working hard to address consumer confusion surrounding date labelling, in a bid to reduce food waste.
-In the UK, the Love Food Hate Waste campaign aims to raise awareness of the need to reduce food waste and provides practical advice to help individuals waste less food.
-While Danish organisation Too Good To Go works with a multitude of other countries, including Norway, Austria, Switzerland, Portugal, and Poland, to reduce food waste.
-The organisation campaigns for clearer date labelling, as well as initiatives enabling local stores, cafes, and restaurants to sell or donate surplus food rather than letting it go to waste.
-In a recent whitepaper, “Expiration dates, an outdated idea?” the organisation supports WRAP’s research by stating that 49% of Europeans think that better and clearer information on the meaning of ‘best before’ and ‘use by’ dates would help them waste less food at home.[i]
-Significant work has been undertaken to combat this subjective cause of waste including the ‘Often Good After’ campaign which reminds consumers that food may still be edible after that specified date if it smells and tastes fine.
-The ‘Often Good After’ campaign encourages consumers to trust their senses to test the shelf life of the product.
-A number of food manufacturers, including Unilever, Carlsberg, and Arla Foods, have worked collaboratively with Too Good To Go to bring the initiative to life.
-Carlsberg and Arla Foods added an ‘Often Good After’ date to certain beers and milk products, and Unilever adopted the label for its three Knorr rice noodle mini-meals.
+Internationally, various organizations are dedicated to addressing consumer confusion surrounding date labeling to reduce food waste.
+In the UK, the Love Food Hate Waste campaign seeks to raise awareness about the importance of minimizing food waste and offers practical guidance for individuals to waste less food.
+Meanwhile, the Danish organization Too Good To Go collaborates with numerous countries, including Norway, Austria, Switzerland, Portugal, and Poland, to tackle food waste.
+The organization advocates for clearer date labeling and supports initiatives that enable local stores, cafes, and restaurants to sell or donate surplus food rather than discarding it.
+In a recent whitepaper titled “Expiration Dates, an Outdated Idea?” the organization aligns with WRAP’s research, highlighting that 49% of Europeans believe better and clearer information on the meanings of ‘best before’ and ‘use by’ dates would help reduce home food waste.
+To combat this issue, the ‘Often Good After’ campaign has been implemented, reminding consumers that food may still be edible after the specified date if it smells and tastes fine.
+This initiative encourages consumers to trust their senses to assess the product’s shelf life.
+Collaborating with food manufacturers like Unilever, Carlsberg, and Arla Foods, Too Good To Go has successfully incorporated the ‘Often Good After’ label on certain products, such as beers and milk items, promoting a collective effort to minimize waste.